WANdisco/wandisco-documentation-ldm/docs/get-started.md

 ### Register

-You'll be asked to register a LiveData Migrator account the first time you use the UI.
+You'll be asked to register the first time you use the UI.
 Fill in the registration form to create your user account.

 Internet access from the host is not required, but when it is available, you'll be sent confirmation of your registration.
 We'll use your registration information to send you important information about your LiveData Migrator account, such as a reminder before your license expires.
 You can also opt in to receive additional product updates.

-## Get started with the LiveData Migrator CLI
+## Log in to the LiveData Migrator CLI

 You can use LiveData Migrator's command line interface (CLI) to create and manage resources in LiveData Migrator, and migrate data and metadata.

-### Log in

-Log in to the LiveData Migrator CLI using the following command:
+Run the following command to log in to the LiveData Migrator CLI:

 ```bash
 livedata-migrator --host=localhost